tonghuikang/blog/_posts/2025-05-31-writing-claude-md.md

 #### Be specific where your instructions apply

+- Linting, formatting, typechecking and testing procedures should be universal, and you should include them in your instructions.
+- Some instructions are specific to certain workflows.
+You should be aware that this is the case.
 	- Let's say you frequently work on a config file, and editing the config file requires running a bash command, something like `regen_graphql_schema`.
 You probably might have a macro that runs `regen_graphql_schema` before every git commit.
 You should not add an instruction like `Run ``regen_graphql_schema`` on every commit`, because most of the people in the organization do not work with `regen_graphql_schema`.
+- Specific cases should be part of general instructions.
+	- For the ``regen_graphql_schema`` example, instead of writing `When libsomething/schema.py is edited, run ``regen_graphql_schema``.`, I will write something like - `When editing a config file, read the top of the file for follow-up instructions to follow.
+For example, in libsomething/schema.py, there is an instruction to run ``regen_graphql_schema`` after every file change.` I am deferring instructions to other sources.
+When there is another file with similar behavior where you need to run a certain script after editing the file, I will get the model to follow instructions for free.

 ## How I would maintain the rulefile